Some Florida farmers feel like they got a rotten trade deal

 But some Florida produce growers say it’s, in many ways, a rotten deal for them.
 Despite support from Democrats and Republicans, farmers are feeling left out.

-For decades, Florida growers have been suffering from what they say is a uneven playing field.
+For decades, Florida growers have been suffering from what they say is an uneven playing field.

 “It’s a big problem for us,” said Matt Parke, whose family has been operating Parkesdale Farms for generations now.